Unlawful Sale of Firearms Criminal Lawyer

 If you or a loved one are facing charges for the unlawful sale, lease, or transfer of a firearm or any other firearm-related crime, you need the representation of a criminal defense attorney who understands the exemptions and can apply them to your defense.
 All firearms statutes in California carry serious consequences with mandatory jail time.
 Do not risk your freedom!

-Contact criminal defense attorney Vik Monder, he has years of experience fighting charges for negligent discharge of firearms, unlawful sale of firearms, and similar charges.
-Vik Monder is recognized in the San Diego legal community for successfully protecting his client’s second amendment right to bear arms.
-Attorney Monder will put his legal team of professionals, investigators, and experts to work for you and ensure you the best defense!
+Reach out to our criminal defense team.
+We have years of experience fighting charges for negligent discharge of firearms, unlawful sale of firearms, and similar charges.
+Our defense attorneys are recognized in the San Diego legal community for successfully protecting client’s second amendment right to bear arms.
+We’ll put entire legal team of professionals, investigators, and experts to work for you and ensure you the best defense!